 Brockport offers 49

-master’s degree programs, and teacher certification in 24 areas.
-Each year, The College at Brockport awards approximately 25% of all bachelor degrees in the Rochester area, with many alumni staying in Rochester to work or attend graduate school.
+undergraduate majors, 49 master’s degree programs, and teacher certification in 24 areas.
+Each year, The College at Brockport awards approximately 25 percent of all bachelor's degrees in the Rochester area, with many alumni staying in Rochester to work or attend graduate school.
 Our alumni serve in leadership roles in business, government, public safety, health care, the arts, sciences and education.